hybridgroup/gocv/README.md

 ### More examples

-There are examples in the [cmd directory](./cmd) of this repo in the form of various useful command line utilities, such as [capturing an image file](./cmd/saveimage), [streaming mjpeg video](./cmd/mjpeg-streamer), and [counting objects that cross a line](./cmd/counter).
+There are examples in the [cmd directory](./cmd) of this repo in the form of various useful command line utilities, such as [capturing an image file](./cmd/saveimage), [streaming mjpeg video](./cmd/mjpeg-streamer), [counting objects that cross a line](./cmd/counter), and [using OpenCV with Tensorflow for object classification](./cmd/tf-classifier).

 ## How to install